ldesrosi/ace-knative/README.md

 # ace-knative
-Subset of scripts from https://github.com/ot4i/knapp-connect

-Full documentation available here:
+This repository is largely based on a subset of the scripts from https://github.com/ot4i/knapp-connect and from the full documentation available here:
 https://ot4i.github.io/knapp-connect/

+It is a simplified version to focus on testing ACE flows with k-native serving.

 To get started:
 1. Create namespace using `oc apply -f namespace.yaml`